Raymond-JV/python_recon/README.md

 # python_recon
-This is a personal program that I wrote to automate recon for bug bounty.
+This is a personal program that I wrote to automate continuous recon for bug bounty.
 It cycles through subfinder, amass and nuclei to find subdomains and takeovers.
-It is also possible to add additional commands.

 ![search2](resources/search2.png)